Tuesday, July 1, 2025

 My precious snowy white boy found me by way of a chance meeting at Pet Food Express where I was grabbing a few items and chatting with a sales clerk about my job issues and how my pets (cats so far) were a light in an otherwise frustrating and sometimes disappointing life.
 Another patron joined the conversation and told me she was trying to find homes for some kittens she had rescued and asked if I was interested in another cat.
 My answer was a FIRM "NO" but after some good conversation, I did follow her to her car to see a tiny dirty 5 week old kitten that had been found in a field while it's mother seemed nowhere in sight.
 The kitten needed care which "crazy cat lady" was in the process of giving her but had too much else to do as a full time dog walker.
 We shared contact information and eventually I did meet with her just to take a look.
 We went to her home high in the hills to see 5 more kittens that were white or mostly white, were altered and given shots and she was hoping to find them homes.

-My childhood love was a white with red and black spots (calico?) mix who knew all my secrets, was an impressive bird killer, and whose white hairs marked my dark clothes.
+My childhood love was a white with red and black spots (calico?) who knew all my secrets, was an impressive bird killer, and whose white hairs marked my dark clothes.
+Suzie was a talker, she would listen to me and roll on her back with her head upside down looking at me while I told her stuff.
 I kind of promised myself, never another white cat or dog.

 Do I need another cat?
 What kind of a question is that?
 Pets are not a necessity.
 But once you let them into your life (or once they FIND you) love finds its way.
 Pets are messy and an expensive non-essential habit.
 Like children, you endear yourself to them (or with them) but they don't move away or spend all their time with their friends, on their smartphone or listening to music.
 Each has a distinct personality and I have noted, they go through phases much like humans.